Home

 Microsoft Excel lets stakeholders apply built-in formulas to create forecasts and predict upcoming trends.
 Pricing is based on monthly subscriptions and support is extended via FAQs, phone, email, self-help resources and an online contact form.

-Microsoft Excel Screenshots
+Microsoft Excel User Interface

 0